fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/Remove-AzureManagedCache.md

 PS C:\>Get-AzureManagedCache | Where-Object Name -like Test* | Remove-AzureManagedCache -Force
 ```

-This command removes all azure_2 Caches that have names that begin with Test.
+This command removes all Azure Caches that have names that begin with Test.
-It uses the Get-AzureManagedCache cmdlet to get the azure_2 Caches in your account.
+It uses the Get-AzureManagedCache cmdlet to get the Azure Caches in your account.
-It pipes them to the Where-Object cmdlet, which returns only the azure_2 Caches that have names that begin with Test.
+It pipes them to the Where-Object cmdlet, which returns only the Azure Caches that have names that begin with Test.
 Then, it pipes the test caches to the **Remove-AzureManagedCache** cmdlet with the *Force* parameter, which removes them without prompting for confirmation.

 ## PARAMETERS

 ### -Name
-Specifies the name of the azure_2 Cache to remove.
+Specifies the name of the Azure Cache to remove.
 The parameter value is case-sensitive.
 Wildcard characters are not permitted.